Frederick Earl Emmons: Career

 With fellow architects Douglas Honnold, Arthur Gallion, A. Quincy Jones, Maynard Lyndon, John Leon Rex and Raphael Soriano, Emmons designed the San Pedro Community Hospital at 1300 West 7th Street in San Pedro, Los Angeles in 1958-1960.

 Emmons was a member of the Southern California chapter of the American Institute of Architects.
 He retired in 1972.

-Death
+Personal life and death

-Emmons died on August 23, 1999.
+Emmons had lived in Belvedere, California since 1973.
+His wife, Cynthia, died in 1991.
+Emmons died eight years later, on August 23, 1999 in Belvedere, aged 91.